bluestonecarrot/ItemFrameProtector/README.md

 # ItemFrameProtector
 A Spigot 1.15.2 plugin that patches the glitch where boats can destroy item frames and be used to steal items inside.
 (Intened for use on servers where land can be protected with claims, such as factions or towny)

+# Download
+Download the file "ItemFrameProtector.jar" from the master branch and put it in your plugins folder